raguay/dracula-buffy-ThemeModalFileManager/README.md

 # dracula-buffy-ThemeModalFileManager

-This is a variant of the Dracula theme for the Modal File Manager.
+This is the Buffy variant of the Dracula theme for the [Modal File Manager](https://github.com/raguay/ModalFileManager).